cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 All variables declared `remote` in remotely requested modules are accessible in the main processor.
 It's not required to declare the variable in the main processor again.

 An array declared `remote` in remotely imported modules is accessible in the main processor.
 The array elements are stored in the remote processor.
 Access to individual elements happens through the `read` and `write` instructions, not through remote calls.
-For random access, jump tables are generated in the main processor code, meaning that random access to remote arrays has he same performance as random access to local arrays.
+For random access, jump tables are generated in the main processor code, meaning that random access to remote arrays has the same performance as random access to local arrays.
 Direct access to remote array elements gets resolved to remote variable access, which is as fast as external variable access (except it supports non-numerical values).

 When a remote module is instantiated multiple times, remote variables can be accessed as properties on bound processors, for example: